Macharia-Tech/Rator/README.md

 - Git clone repo then you will need to install venv that is a  virtual enviroment and run source virtual/bin/activate

 - Then pip freeze > requirements.txt

+## To run the application, in your terminal:

+$ python3 manage.py runserver